JennyP21/game-hub/README.md

 This project was built with the help of Mosh Hamedani in his newest React course.

-Link to project site https://codewithmosh.com/
+Link to course site https://codewithmosh.com/